 PR for People® Reviews:

-Barbara Lloyd McMichael writes book reviews for the Seattle Times and is also the author of the syndicated book review column “The Bookmonger.”
+Barbara Lloyd McMichael is our ground reporter in South King County, Wash., and author of the syndicated book review column “The Bookmonger.”
 Her PR for People® Book Review is written exclusively for The Connector.